Key Takeaway

 How It Works

-- Good for saving: Money stays in bank
+- Good for savings: Money stays in the bank.

-- Requires bank account: Not everyone has one
+- Requires a bank account: Not everyone has one.

 Best For